koteth/python_mcl/README.md

       -d, --draw-graph      show graph with networkx (default: False)

-The input matrix must be as comma separated value file representing the adjacency matrix.
+The input matrix must be as comma-separated value file representing the adjacency matrix.

-An example is the file example.csv. try mcl_clustering.py -e 3 example.csv
+An example is the file example.csv in examples dir.

+try:
+    mcl_clustering.py -d -e 3 <example_path>/example.csv

 ###Code